-- Blood in urine that, again, that co-occurs with the menstrual cycle.
+- blood in the urine that co-occurs with the menstrual cycle

-A specialist should carefully review the patient’s medical history, and follow that review with a pelvic examination.
+A specialist should carefully review the patient’s medical history, followed by a pelvic examination.

-However, the way to definitively diagnose kidney endometriosis is via histopathologic examination or the examination of kidney tissue that is obtained using a biopsy but this approach is very invasive and can lead to complications.
+However, the way to definitively diagnose kidney endometriosis is via histopathologic examination.
+This is the examination of kidney tissue that is obtained using a biopsy.
+However, this approach is very invasive and can lead to complications.

 Kidney endometriosis can lead to kidney damage and even kidney failure if left untreated.

 Although endometriosis typically infiltrates the reproductive organs, bowels, and bladder, the disease has other horrifying manifestations.
 Albeit rare, endometriosis can silently kill function in one or both kidneys.
-This is called ureteral endometriosis, or endometriosis involving the ureters, the conduits that link the kidneys and the bladder.
+This is called ureteral endometriosis (endometriosis involving the ureters).
 If endo wraps around one or both ureters, it can cause swelling in the kidney and, left untreated, kidney loss.

-Elina Kharnak is one of the unlucky few; in April, she learned her frightening kidney endo diagnosis when it was too late.
+Elina Kharnak is one of the unlucky few; in April, she was diagnosed with kidney endo when it was already too late.